Mohamed-faaris/BusMate/OOAD-docs/long-OOAD.md

 Acknowledgements and References

 This long-form OOAD document was prepared by reviewing the project codebase, Drizzle ORM schemas, App Router endpoints under src/app/api, and the frontend components under src/components and src/app.
 For more granular references consult the project's README and the reference document in this folder which lists endpoints and key file locations.
 The document is intended to serve developers, reviewers, and maintainers who need a comprehensive single-file overview of the system design and implementation.

+Expanded Details

+This appendix distills additional implementation and operational detail useful when developing, reviewing, or extending BusMate.
+It is intended to be read alongside the chapter content and provides pragmatic guidance and examples rather than prescriptive rules.

+Architecture and Data Model Deep Dive

+The system uses a hybrid read/write model for seats: a normalized seats table acts as the source of truth for booking events and audit history, while a JSON map stored on each bus row provides a read-optimized view for UI rendering.
+The normalized table contains rows that include userId, busId, seatId, and status; unique constraints on (busId, seatId) enforce exclusivity.
+The JSON map mirrors seat identifiers and their current status and is updated inside the same transaction as the seat insert to avoid divergence.
+When designing changes to this area, consider safe migration strategies such as adding new JSON fields in a backward-compatible manner and validating transformations on a staging environment before applying to production data.

+Booking Transaction Semantics and Retry Strategies

+Booking transactions must be small and deterministic: the typical flow reads the current bus seats map, validates the requested seat is available, and then performs an insert into the seats table followed by an update to the bus row using a jsonb_set expression.
+The database unique constraint on (busId, seatId) is the final arbiter in race conditions.
+When a constraint violation occurs, the service should return a conflict response and optionally provide the client with the updated seat map so the UI can refresh.
+For high contention scenarios, implement an exponential backoff retry loop in the service layer for idempotent attempts or use advisory locks if business rules permit brief coarse-grained locking.

+API Contract Examples and Versioning Guidance

+Keep API responses small and consistent.
+Success responses for booking return the created booking resource along with a minimal bus seats snapshot; conflict responses include a machine-coded error and an expectation field indicating whether the client should refresh state.
+For breaking changes, prefer path versioning or a dedicated version header and provide translation layers where feasible.
+Documented error codes accelerate client integration and reduce ambiguous client behavior when operations fail.

+Model Transformation Rules and Validation

+ModelService responsibilities include canonicalization of admin-submitted JSON model definitions into normalized seat identifiers and spatial metadata used by the UI.
+Validation checks enforce unique seat ids, acceptable seat type enums, and coherent group definitions.
+The service should run these validations both on the client (for fast feedback) and server-side (for safety), and the server should provide structured field-level errors for clarity during model creation.

+Operational Readiness and Observability

+Instrumentation should capture key business metrics such as booking success rate, booking conflict rate, active user sessions, and average response latency for booking endpoints.
+Logs should be structured and include correlation identifiers to follow a booking request across the service stack.
+Health checks should cover external dependencies like the database and Redis (if used) and return non-200 statuses when critical subsystems are degraded so orchestrators can act.

+CI/CD and Migration Practices

+Use the Drizzle migration tool to generate and apply migrations.
+Migration steps that alter the seats representation should be gated behind feature flags and a multi-step deploy plan: first add new schema columns or JSON fields, roll out code that writes to both old and new formats, backfill data where necessary, then update read paths and remove legacy fields in a subsequent release.
+CI should run migrations against an isolated test database and execute integration tests that simulate concurrent bookings to surface race conditions early.

+Testing Playbooks and Concurrency Tests

+Create dedicated concurrency tests that spawn parallel booking requests for the same seat and assert exactly one success.
+Such tests can be implemented at the integration test level using simple HTTP clients and a seeded database.
+For UI-level tests, Playwright scenarios can validate that the client refreshes state correctly after a failed booking and that accessible error messages are shown.
+Include deterministic fixtures for users, buses, and models to reduce flakiness in CI runs.

+Security and Secrets Handling

+Passwords are hashed with bcrypt and never stored in plaintext.
+Environment variables control secrets and SMTP credentials; these must be kept out of version control and injected into deployment pipelines securely.
+For additional protection the team can use a secrets manager for production and rotate keys periodically.
+Audit logs should not contain full sensitive payloads and must be redacted where necessary.

+Scaling Recommendations

+To scale read throughput, serve bus and model data from read replicas or a cache layer; maintain a short TTL for cached seats maps and ensure cache invalidation occurs immediately after successful bookings to avoid stale reads.
+For write scalability consider sharding by busId or time-based partitioning for the seats table if booking volume grows extremely large.
+Scaling efforts should be data-driven and accompanied by monitoring to validate improvements.

+Example Local Development Commands

+Developers can bootstrap a local environment using Docker for Postgres and Redis and run migrations and seeds before starting the app.
+The repository scripts expose drizzle and dev commands to help: run the migration generator and apply migrations, then start the dev server.
+Using the same Node and pnpm versions as the project helps prevent environment-specific issues.

+Migration and Rollback Considerations

+Always test migrations on a copy of production-like data.
+For non-destructive changes, add columns or JSON fields first.
+When destructive operations are necessary, ensure backups are available and that rollback scripts are prepared.
+Where possible, prefer forward-compatible changes that allow running old and new code concurrently during rollouts.

+Developer Onboarding Notes

+New contributors should run the project's check, lint, and format scripts locally and follow the contributing guidance in the repository.
+Seed data and small, reproducible examples of model definitions speed onboarding for QA and reviewers.
+Document model transformations and common error codes so new developers can reason about the booking flow quickly.

+Next Steps and Suggested Tasks

+If you want more targeted expansion I can: add concrete API response examples for each endpoint, produce a short Playwright test suite that validates the booking flow against a seeded database, or generate a sample Drizzle migration that demonstrates a safe seats map schema change.
+Tell me which of these you'd like next and I'll update the todo list and proceed.